kyleboureston/tdd_connect_four/README.md

 ## Project Objectives

 My two main objectives for this project were:
 1. **TDD.** I developed this game using TDD and the testing framework rspec.
 All tests can be found under the /spec folder.
-I found Sandi Metz talk, "The Magic Tricks of Testing" extremely helpful.
+I found Sandi Metz's talk, "The Magic Tricks of Testing" extremely helpful.
 Specifically, I appreciated her simple breakdown of query vs command messages, and what to test for each of those message types.
 Here is a link to that point in her talk: https://youtu.be/URSWYvyc42M?t=1669
 2. **Github.** I used (really used) Github for the first time!
 At first, I found it slowed me down... but once I learned VS Code's interface for selective commiting and pushing, it became really quick and natural.

 ## Things I learned / enjoyed